Student Accounts and Billing

 Yale University partners with Flywire, a leading provider of international payment solutions, to provide a fast and secure way to make international payments to a Student Account within YalePay.
 Students and authorized proxies can initiate international payments from the Make Payment tab in YalePay by selecting “International Payment via Flywire” as the payment method, and then selecting the country from which payment will be made to see available payment methods.
 International payment via Flywire allows students and authorized proxies to save on bank fees and exchange rates, track the payment online from start to finish, and have access to 24/7 multilingual customer support.
 For more information on making international payments via Flywire, see International Payments Made Easy at https://student-accounts.yale.edu/sites/default/files/files/Yale%20International%20Payments%20-%20YalePay.pdf.

 A processing charge of $25 will be assessed for payments rejected for any reason by the bank on which they were drawn.
-In addition, the following penalties may apply if a payment is rejected:
+In addition, for every returned ACH payment due to insufficient funds made through YalePay, Flywire will charge a penalty fee of $30 per occurrence.
+Furthermore, the following penalties may apply if a payment is rejected:

 - If the payment was for a term bill, late fees of $125 per month will be charged for the period the bill was unpaid, as noted above.